wallerli/CSci3601-Itr-4/README.md

 ## About

-A list of tools, languages, and technologies the project uses.
+### A list of tools, languages, and technologies this project uses.

+* [Angular Material][AngMat] - Used for our UI.
+* [Sendgrid][SendGrid] - Used for our subscription service.
+* [Chart.js][CHARTjs] - Used for displaying historical data in a nice graph.
+* [ngx-cookie-service][NGXCookie] - The cookie servivce we used.
+* [Yarn][yarn] - The dependency management system we used.
+* [Angular CLI][AngCli] - Made using Angular easier.
+* [TypeScript][TS] - The type of JavaScript we used.
+* [Java Spark][spark] - We used Java Spark for our server.
+* [Travis-ci][travis] - Travis helped make sure all our builds were passing.
+* [Karma][karma] - Used for testing.
+* [Jasmine][jasmine] - Used for testing.
+* [mongoDB][mongo] - The database we used for this project.
+* [Digital Ocean][DO] - Used for deploying the project on the web.
+* [Cloudflare][CF] - Needed for making this project HTTPS.
+* [BrowserStack][BS] - Used when testing compatibility of different devices and platforms.

 ### Look at Each Machine Status

 When any room is selected by the user, there is a display of washers and dryers for that selected room.
 Washers and dryers are distinguishable through the separated menus as well as different icons.
-Each machine is then color coded, green for vacant, yellow for in use, and grey for broken machines.
-This color coding is represented with a left border on each machine as well each machines own progress bar, which can be a more helpful visual.
+Each machine is then color-coded, green for vacant, yellow for in use, and grey for broken machines.
+This color-coding is represented with a left border on each machine as well each machines own progress bar, which can be a more helpful visual.

 ### See Busy-times of the Laundry Rooms

-Two different types of graphs have been implemented through [Chart.js][CHARTjs], one a line graph and one a bar graph, as well as a drop down menu to select which day you would like to look at.
+Two different types of graphs have been implemented through [Chart.js][CHARTjs], one a line graph and one a bar graph, as well as a drop-down menu to select which day you would like to look at.
 The line graph is a visual representation of machine usage for all halls with different colored buttons corresponding to each hall that toggles on or off that line on the graph.
 When you select a specific room, you will notice that the line graph has now changed to a bar graph to show more specifically when machines in that hall are at their most busy.

 ### Check Out Machine Details (see subscribe)